chenesan/opencog-to-minecraft/README.md

+This repository is outdated.
+Currently all the works are in [OC2MC/opencog-to-minecraft](https://github.com/OC2MC/opencog-to-minecraft).

 #opencog-to-minecraft#

 Now this is just a temporary workflow to test the pipeline from Minecraft to Opencog.
 The integration has not finished.
-After the integration is stable we will move these codes into another repositories for future works.
+After the integration is stable we will moves these codes into another repositories for future works.

 The modules in src/spockextra, mapnode.py and testbot3.py is made by [LucidBlue](https://github.com/LucidBlue/ros-to-minecraft/).
 And the netcat.py module is made by [Linas](https://github.com/opencog/ros-behavior-scripting/blob/master/face_track/netcat.py).